“The dead, shrivell’d hand, as she clasps it with glee

 For what seemed an eternity she bangs on her master door but there is no response.
 As she enters she realises that her master is in a trance.

-Remembering the hand was still lit she runs downstairs and pours a jugs of milk over the hand’s eerie light – spell broken!
+Remembering the hand was still lit she runs downstairs and pours a beer jug full of milk over the hand’s eerie light – spell broken!

 George and his son, awakened from their deep sleep came running downstairs with guns in their hands.